-As part of the management incentive program, if group wide corporate PBIT is below 80% of budgeted group wide corporate PBIT, no incentive award will be made related to that criteria.
-If group wide corporate PBIT is 150% and more of budgeted group wide corporate PBIT, the incentive award for that criteria will be twice the criteria's weight (i.e. 60%).
-This measurement is also applicable to the business unit PBIT and monthly inventory levels versus budgeted business unit PBIT and monthly inventory levels.
+Payout of the group wide corporate PBIT portion of the annual bonus is based on a percentage of the Board preapproved budgeted group wide PBIT target that is achieved within a fiscal year.
+If group wide corporate PBIT is below 80% of budgeted group wide corporate PBIT, no incentive award payout will be made related to that criterion.
+If group wide corporate PBIT is 150% and more of budgeted group wide corporate PBIT, the incentive award payout for that criterion will be twice the criterion's weight (i.e. 60%).
+If group wide corporate PBIT as a percentage of budgeted group wide PBIT is between 80% and 150%, the incentive award for that criterion will be between 60% to 200% of the criterion's weight (i.e. 18% to 59.9%).
+This measurement is also similar to the business unit PBIT and monthly inventory levels versus budgeted business unit PBIT and monthly inventory levels.
+Each individual business unit's PBIT and monthly inventory levels incentive award payout is prorated based on the percentage of total actual revenue represented by that business unit's actual revenue.
 Achievement of agreed upon performance goals is a subjective measure and awarded based on the success of reaching those goals.
+For year-ended December 31, 2013, the total incentive award payout percentage achieved for the Named Executive Officers was 98.12%.
 The annual bonus amount is reported under the column "Annual Incentive Plans" under the Summary Compensation Table.

 Deferred Share Unit Plan: The deferred share unit plan ("DSU Plan") was approved by the Board on April 1, 2011.
-The purposes of the DSU Plan are to (a) retain and attract qualified executive officers that the Corporation requires, (b) promote a proprietary interest in the Corporation by such executive officers and to encourage such individuals to remain in the employ of the Corporation and put forth maximum efforts for the success of the business of the Corporation, and (c) focus management of the Corporation on long-term shareholder returns.
+The purposes of the DSU Plan are to (a) retain and attract qualified executive officers that the Corporation requires, (b) promote a proprietary interest in the Corporation by such executive officers and to encourage such individuals to remain in the employ of the Corporation and put forth maximum efforts for the success of the business of the Corporation, and (c) focus management of the Corporation on mid-term shareholder returns.
 Only certain employees who are participants in the annual incentive awards and have been designated by the Board are eligible to participate in the DSU Plan.
 The DSU Plan is administered by the Committee.
-DSU awards are reported under the column "Share-based awards" for 2012, 2011 and 2010 under the Summary Compensation Table.
+DSU awards are reported under the column "Share-based awards" under the Summary Compensation Table.